Niccoryan0/Lab01-ExceptionHandling-Debugging/README.md

 # Lab01a Exception Handling and Debugging

 ## About This Program
-- Code Fellows 401 ASP.NET lab 1 practice with exception handling and debugging, performs
+- Code Fellows 401 ASP.NET lab 1 practice with exception handling and debugging, performs simple mathematical equations based on the user's input.

 ## Setup
 - Clone down the repo